MenendezON/book-an-appointment/README.md

 Run the following commands to setup backend database:

 ### `rails db:create`

+Creates the specified databases defined in your database configuration.
 ### `rails db:migrate`

+Executes any pending database migrations, updating the database schema to the latest version.

 ### `rails db:seed`

+Populates the database with predefined data, often used for seeding initial records or test data.

 ### `npm run build`